The Temperley-Lieb Tower and the Weyl Algebra: Basis Statements

-\begin{prop} The map $\psi_0:\projalg\otimes \boxalg\to \End_{\Weyl'}(\mathbbm{1})$ which sends $c_k$ to the bubble labeled $k$ and $\boxy{k}$ to the box labeled $k$ is a surjection. \end{prop} \begin{proof} Any endomorphism of $\mathbbm{1}$ is a linear combination of bubbles $\circled{k}$, boxes $\boxed{k}$, and oriented graphs without boundary points.
-The edges in each graph are solid or doubled segments.
-The vertices in each graph are trivalent with two solid segments with the same orientation and one double segment with the opposite orientation.
-Each region in the complement of a graph contains a product of boxes and at most one bubble $\circled{k}$.
-Boxes can be moved to the unbounded region of the diagram using \eqref{eq:BubbleBoxRelations}.
-Notice that each solid component of a graph is a closed curve with an even number (possibly zero) of vertices.
+\begin{prop} The map $\psi_{0,\projalg,n}$ is an isomorphism. \end{prop} \begin{proof} It remains to show that $\psi_{0,\projalg,n}$ is a surjection.
+Any endomorphism of $\mathbbm{1}_n$ is a $\bC(q)$-linear combination of products of bubbles $\circled{k}$ and oriented trivalent graphs without boundary points.
+Each edge of each graph is either solid or doubled, and each vertex joins two solid segments with the same orientation and one doubled segment with the opposite orientation.
+Here orientation means outward or inward with respect to the vertex.
+Each region in the complement of a graph contains at most one bubble $\circled{k}$ by \eqref{eq:BubbleBoxRelations}.

-Consider a solid curve in a graph which contains no solid curves on its interior.
-Resolve any closed doubled curves on its interior according to Lemma \ref{lem:DoubledCircles} and move any resulting boxes to the unbounded region.
+Notice that each connected component of a solid (non-doubled strand) in a graph is a closed curve with an even number of vertices (possibly zero).
+Consider such a component which also contains no solid curves in the region it bounds.
+Resolve any closed doubled curves on its interior according to Lemma \ref{lem:DoubledCircles} and evaluate any resulting boxes according to \eqref{eq:newrelBox}.
 If the solid curve has any doubled segments on its interior, consider a region bounded by the solid curve and a doubled edge which has no other doubled edges on its interior.
 There may be an even number of vertices on the boundary of this region, at each such vertex there is a doubled segment on the exterior of the region.
 These vertices may be removed in pairs using \eqref{eq:AlternatingCupCaps}.
-Now apply \eqref{eq:TraceE}, and Lemma \ref{lem:PThroughE} if necessary, to reduce the number of doubled edges on the interior of the solid curve.
+Now apply \eqref{eq:TraceE}, and Lemma \ref{lem:PThroughE} if necessary, to reduce the number of doubled edges in the region bounded by the solid curve.
 Repeat until there are no such edges remaining.
 Relation \eqref{eq:AlternatingCupCaps} may be applied to remove any remaining pairs of exterior doubled edges from the solid closed curve.
-The solid curve has been reduced to a circle, which can be further simplified using \eqref{eq:CCWCircles} and \eqref{eq:CWCircles}.
+The solid curve has been reduced to a $\bC(q)$ multiple of an oriented circle, which can be further simplified using \eqref{eq:CCWCircles} and \eqref{eq:CWCircles}.